VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 A command is a request for the system to perform a task or an action.
 Commands are imperatives, for example **MakeRegistration**.
-In this bounded context, commands originate from the UI as a result either of the user initiating a request, or from a saga when the saga is directing an aggregate to perform an action.
+In this bounded context, commands originate from the UI as a result either of the user initiating a request or from a saga when the saga is directing an aggregate to perform an action.

 Commands are processed once, and once only by a single recipient.
-Commands are transported using a command bus, and dispatched to aggregate instances by command handlers.
+A command bus transports commands that command handlers then dispatch to aggregates.
 Sending a command is an asynchronous operation with no return value.

 ### Event

 An event describes something that has happened in the system, typically as a result of a command.
-Events are raised by aggregates in the domain model.
+Aggregates in the domain model raise events.

 Multiple subscribers can handle a specific event.
-Aggregates publish events to an event bus, handlers register for specific types of event on the event bus and then deliver the event to the subscriber.
+Aggregates publish events to an event bus; handlers register for specific types of event on the event bus and then deliver the event to the subscriber.
 In this bounded context, the only subscriber is a saga.